yuanqing/sketch-add-artboard-borders-and-titles/README.md

 # sketch-add-artboard-borders-and-titles

-> A Sketch plugin to automatically add borders and titles to Artboards
+> A Sketch plugin to automatically add borders and titles to artboards

 - Useful for preparing UX specifications for documentation or for print